Frances Claire Chenevix-Trench1

 Vice-Admiral Hon.
 Arthur Stopford was born on 29 April 1879.1 He was the son of James Walter Milles Stopford, 6th Earl of Courtown and Hon.
 Catherine Elizabeth Neville.1 He married, firstly, Mary Augusta Grace Chester-Master, daughter of Godfrey Cornewall Chester-Master, on 25 November 1908.1 He and Mary Augusta Grace Chester-Master were divorced in 1924.1 He married, secondly, Elsa Hinke, daughter of William Edward Hinke, on 29 September 1932.1 He died on 25 May 1955 at age 76.1

-Vice-Admiral Hon.
-Arthur Stopford fought in the Boer War between 1900 and 1901.1 He fought in the First World War.1 He was decorated with the award of Order of St. Stanislaus of Russia (2nd Class with swords).1 He was decorated with the award of Legion of Honour.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1919.1 He was Naval Attaché to Washington between 1925 and 1928.1 He held the office of Aide-de-Camp to HM King George V in 1929.1
+He fought in the Boer War between 1900 and 1901.1 He fought in the First World War.1 He was awarded the Order of St. Stanislaus of Russia 2nd Class with swords.1 He was awarded the Chevalier, Ordre national de la Légion d'honneur.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1919.1 He was Naval Attaché to Washington between 1925 and 1928.1 He held the office of Aide-de-Camp to HM King George V in 1929.1

 Children of Vice-Admiral Hon.
 Arthur Stopford and Mary Augusta Grace Chester-Master